EXCLUSIVE-UniCredit leaning towards repaying AT1 bond in June - source

 By Valentina Za and Francesco Canepa

-MILAN, March 24 (Reuters) - UniCredit CRDI.MI is leaning towards repaying a perpetual bond at the earliest opportunity in June, a source close to the matter told Reuters, in a move to show it has ample capital while keeping funding costs in check as markets reel from a crisis of confidence.
+MILAN, March 24 (Reuters) - UniCredit is leaning towards repaying a perpetual bond at the earliest opportunity in June, a source close to the matter told Reuters, a move that would show it has ample capital and help keep funding costs in check as markets reel from a crisis of confidence.

+The bond reversed earlier losses to hit a session high after Reuters reported the request.

-While UniCredit has signalled its intention to redeem the bond, it has until early May to make a final decision.
+While UniCredit has signalled its intention to make use of an option to call the bond, it has until early May to make a final decision.

-A supervisory source told Reuters that redeeming AT1 bonds is a good way to instil confidence in markets if banks have enough capital, which the source said was the case for UniCredit.
+A supervisory source told Reuters that redeeming AT1 bonds is a good way to instil confidence in markets if banks have enough capital, which the source said is the case for UniCredit.

 A spokesperson for UniCredit declined to comment.
 The European Central Bank declined to comment.